Peter WeinbergerAssociate Prof. Dipl.-Ing. Dr.techn.

 - the synthesis and characterisation of ditopic bridging ligands for 3d-4f/5f compounds.

 - investigations on 5f-coordination compounds (in cooperation with Prof. Georg Steinhauser, Leibniz University Hannover, Institut für Radioökologie und Strahlenschutz, D-30419 Hannover, Germany.).
-Recent work includes complexation of azo-bistetrazolate [ZT] to UO22+ moieties and Tb3+/Am3+ mixed 4f/5f-systems.
+Recent work includes complexation of azo-bistetrazolate [ZT] to Ce3+, Pr3+ and UO22+ moieties as well as Tb3+/Am3+ mixed 4f/5f-systems.